Same-sex marriage in Ecuador: Constitutional Court ruling

-Following the IACHR opinion, two same-sex couples applied at the civil registry office in Cuenca for marriage licenses.
-After both couples were rejected, they filed separate lawsuits arguing that the refusal was discriminatory, unconstitutional and a violation of the American Convention on Human Rights.
+Following the IACHR opinion, two same-sex couples applied for marriage licenses at the civil registry office in Cuenca.
+They were denied, and subsequently filed separate lawsuits, arguing that the refusal was discriminatory, unconstitutional and a violation of the American Convention on Human Rights.
 Citing the IACHR opinion, two family judges ruled in favour of the couples on 29 June 2018.
-The judges ordered the civil registry to immediately begin registering same-sex marriages, but their decision was stayed pending appeal.
+The judges ordered the civil registry to immediately begin registering same-sex marriages, but the decision was stayed pending appeal.
 The two cases had the support of the Azuay Government.
-On 10 September 2018, the Labor Chamber of the Provincial Court of Justice overturned both decisions, ruling that the issue of same-sex marriage should be decided by the National Assembly or the Constitutional Court.
+On 10 September 2018, the Labor Chamber of the Provincial Court of Justice overturned both decisions, ruling that the issue of same-sex marriage was a matter for the National Assembly or the Constitutional Court to address.
 On 28 July 2018, the president of the Constitutional Court, Alfredo Ruiz Guzmán, said he believed that a majority of judges on the court were in favour of legalizing same-sex marriage.